DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - make - your your minishell.c using your own Makefile into an executable ./minishell

-- It's because, Judge of Hell will only run by Test-Driving your minishell **LIVE** during the Testing
+- It's because, Judge of Hell will Test-Drive your minishell **LIVE** during the Testing

 - The Final Step is >>> Just CALL:   ./judge-of-hell